eastgenomics/athena/README.md

 - Generate per exon and per gene statistics using `coverage_stats_single.py`
 - Generate HTML coverage report with `coverage_report_single.py`

+For DNAnexus cloud platform users, an Athena [dx applet][dx-url] has also been built.

 ### Annotating BED file
 The BED file containing regions of interest is first required to be annotated with gene, exon and coverage information prior to analysis.
 This may be done using [BEDtools intersect][bedtools-url], with a file containing transcript to gene and exon information, and then the per base coverage data. <br>